Jeanette Chippington

-Jeanette Clare Chippington (née Esling; born 21 April 1970) is a British Paralympic swimmer and paracanoeist.
+Jeanette Clare Chippington (née Esling; born 21 April 1970) is a British Para swimmer and Para canoeist.
 Chippington has represented Great Britain at seven Paralympics, five in swimming Summer Paralympics, 1988 Seoul, 1992 Barcelona, 1996 Atlanta, Sydney 2000 and Athens 2004.
 Competing as a S6 classification swimmer she favoured mainly 50 m and 100m freestyle competitions.
 After retiring from swimming Chippington returned to disability sport, becoming a world class paracanoeist, winning gold at the 2016 Summer Paralympics and bronze at 2020 Summer Paralympics.

 Personal history

 Chippington was born Jeanette Clare Esling in 1970 in Taplow, England.
 In 1982 she contracted a virus which resulted in damage to her spinal cord which in turn left her paralysed in both legs.
 She married in 1998, flying from her honeymoon to compete in the IPC Swimming World Championships in New Zealand.
 She has two children and also works as a swimming instructor and coach.